(Check out the 7-minute video profile of Raymond, made by Columbia College Chicago’s The Student Loop, here.)

 His second original Bond novel, THE FACTS OF DEATH, was published in 1998 and was excerpted in the July 1998 issue of Playboy.

-A new short story, MIDSUMMER NIGHT’S DOOM, appeared in the 45th Anniversary issue (January 1999) of Playboy.
-In this unique story, James Bond meets Hugh Hefner at the Playboy Mansion!
+A novelty short story, MIDSUMMER NIGHT’S DOOM, appeared in the 45th Anniversary issue (January 1999) of Playboy.

 A fourth original 007 novel, DOUBLESHOT, was published in 2000 and was also serialized in the June 2000 issue of Playboy.